-If a service type outlet sub-contracts the provision of part or all of a service type (other than 2.06) it is funded to provide to another agency, then it is responsible for providing relevant details about the sub-contracted activity (e.g. in-home accommodation support provider sub-contracting the provision of some in-home accommodation support to another agency, which may or may not be funded under the NDA).
+If a service type outlet sub-contracts the provision of part or all of a service type (other than 2.06) it is funded to provide to another agency, then it is responsible for providing relevant details about the sub-contracted activity (for example, inhome accommodation support provider sub-contracting the provision of some inhome accommodation support to another agency, which may or may not be funded under the NDA).
 Hours of assistance received that are sub-contracted to another agency should be included by the service type outlet that has done the sub-contracting, and should not be reported by the agency that has been sub-contracted (to deliver the services) by the service type outlet.

 Note: The concept of a typical week may not apply to some service users.
 In these cases service type outlets may calculate this data element as an average of the actual hours received by the service user over the reporting period.
-This item may be collected in one of two ways:
+This data element may be collected in one of two ways:

 - as an average of the actual hours received by this service user in a typical week (over the reporting period).
-That is, this item is derived from the 'total hours received during the reporting period'; or - the service user's usual or typical weekly pattern of support while receiving your service in the reporting period.
-This enables service type outlets to indicate whether or not the reference week was typical. - Informal carer-age range, NDA code N
+That is, it is derived from the 'total hours received during the reporting period'; or - the service user's usual or typical weekly pattern of support while receiving your service in the reporting period.
+This enables service type outlets to indicate whether or not the reference week was typical.

+- Informal carer-age range, NDA code N

-In the Disability Services National Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-informal carer existence indicator, code N', with a value of 1).
+In the Disability Services National Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer (Person-informal carer existence indicator, yes/no/not stated/inadequately described code N), with a value of 1).